Liezl Coetzee - Sociable Systems

 Multi-model speculation on economic convergence after AGI.

-Inspired by the AI Village tales — multi-model collaborative world-building.
+Inspired by the AI Village tales, with multi-model collaborative world-building.

 Multi-model perspectives on energy, compute, and the power crisis.